Find Your Passion in Agriculture or Horticulture

 Course Overview

 At the culmination of the day, each participant will receive a Certificate of Participation, a testament to their vibrant engagement throughout the event.
 To bring the day to a close on a high note, a spirited trivia session will not only revisit key learning outcomes but also serve as a bridge to a networking mixer.
-This unique opportunity allows students to forge connections with industry professionals, TAFE instructors, and their peers, fostering a collaborative and enriching experience.
+This unique opportunity allows students to forge connections with industry professionals, TAFE trainers, and their peers, fostering a collaborative and enriching experience.

 Careers & study pathways